ivanoats/code-301/README.md

 To run the RemarkJS slideshows, use live-server or something similar, e.g.:

 ```
-npm- g install live-server
+npm -g install live-server
 live-server chapter1-persistence
 ```

-Keynote, PPT, and PDF slides can also be put in the directories
+Keynote, Keynote HTML exports, PPT, PPT HTML exports, and PDF slides can also be put in the directories.